 The whereabouts of the offal shops in Istanbul depend on the consumption of the products.
-The multicultural city Istanbul was home of many ethnicities Greeks, Armenians, Levantines, Jews.
+The multicultural city of Istanbul was home to many ethnicities Greeks, Armenians, Levantines, and Jews.
 Not only offal but all the best food shopping gathered around their neighborhoods in near history of Istanbul.
 Like Beyoğlu Balık Pazarı and Kadıköy FishMarket…

-The area which we call the Beyoğlu Fish Market today, used to be the home of many offal shops, one selling liver, one trotter one other.
-The shopkeepers had most respect to each other and everyone had their unique customers.
-Still, two of the oldest offal shops of Istanbul are situated at Beyoğlu Balık Pazarı.
+The area which we call the Beyoğlu Fish Market today used to be the home of many offal shops, one selling liver, one trotter one other.
+The shopkeepers had the most respect for each other and everyone had their unique customers.
+Still, two of the oldest offal shops in Istanbul are situated at Beyoğlu Balık Pazarı.

-The minorities and the Turkish families living at the buildings, being neighbors, sharing food and their recipes had a different kind of improvement, a communion to Istanbul’s food culture.
+The minorities and the Turkish families living in the buildings, being neighbors, sharing food and their recipes had a different kind of improvement, a communion to Istanbul’s food culture.

 Unfortunately, through the years the area turned out to be a spot for restaurants and home of the famous nightlife of Istanbul, so the families started to move to different neighborhoods or left the city completely for other reasons followed.

-So now we have only left with a few good offal shops in the city, all have their customers from all ethnicities, of all age and income.
+So now we have only left a few good offal shops in the city, all have their customers from all ethnicities, of all ages and incomes.
 If there is an offal shop in the neighborhood and if it is always filled with customers, it is easy to understand that the home cooks are worthy of cooking offal, they are cooking what they learned from their grannies or grandfathers…

 Our offal menu was paired with eloquent wines, worthy of each other…